 Reservations are not required for small groups, but larger tables may want to reach out via Facebook; they answer very promptly.
-This downtown Cancun restaurant is open for dinner only and it’s a good option to have a night out with your loved one.
+This downtown restaurant is open for dinner only and it’s a good option to have a night out with your loved one.

 López Portillo 328 // +52 998 843 0202

 If you’re into seafood, then there is one place you absolutely cannot miss and may become your favorite place around here.
 In downtown Cancun, back behind a small grocery store, you can find Mar-Bella Seafood.
 At first glance, the fish market opens as you walk in.
 It has everything your heart and stomach desire, Alaskan King Crab, Scallops, Lobster, Oysters, and much more.
 The restaurant is up to two flights of stairs leading to a sight that will leave you speechless.

 Mar-Bella has essentially two experiences: The store contains freshly caught seafood which you can buy in the market downstairs.
 I’m talking about things like lobster, shrimp, crab, salmon, and more.
 The upstairs is a full-on seafood restaurant where they cook the freshest catches you find downstairs.